Metropolitan College of New York: History

 The college was founded in 1964 by educational pioneer Audrey Cohen as the Women's Talent Corp.
 It was renamed the College for Human Services in 1970, when it was granted a charter by the New York State Board of Regents.
-In 1983, it started offering business programs and in 1988, it added its first graduate program: a Master of Administration (today a Master of Public Administration).
+In 1983, it started offering business programs and in 1988, it added its first graduate program: a Master of Administration, which today is awarded as a Master of Public Administration.
 In 1992, the college was renamed Audrey Cohen College in honor of its founder.
 It gained its current name, the Metropolitan College of New York, in 2002.

 In 2012, the associates and bachelor's degree in Business Administration and all MBA programs were accredited by the Accreditation Council for Business Schools and Programs.
 In addition, 2012 marked the MCNY re-opening of the Bronx Extension Center, located at 529 Courtlandt Avenue.
 This offered students living in surrounding areas a convenient campus where they could attend classes.

 In 2016, MCNY moved to new locations in the Financial District of Manhattan to 60 West Street and the Melrose area of the South Bronx at 463 East 149th Street.

+In 2023, the college planned to sell part of its campus to partly alleviate a debt problem as it struggled to rebuild enrollment after the pandemic and is in dire financial straits.
+The Metropolitan College of New York is looking to sell two of its floors at the office building at 60 West Street.
+When the school sells that portion of its campus, it will leave Metropolitan College with only one and a half floors.
+In August 2025, the Metropolitan College of New York announced plans to sell its 40 Rector Street campus to the City University of New York.